wikip-co/wikip-co/source/_posts/Child Development/Vaccination/immunization-schedule.md

 The average immunization cost per child across all countries is $192.6.
 Total costs worldwide range up to $552.2 billion.[^1]

-The incremental cost of vaccination after 2020 is ~$89.9 billion.[^1]
+The incremental increase in cost of vaccination after 2020 was ~$89.9 billion.[^1]

-The immunization program cost World Health Organization member countries is expected to increase during this decade.
-The strategy for increasing investment from country governments and donors are essential to achieving Immunization Agenda 2030 coverage levels and ensuring sustainable immunization programs.[^1]
+The immunization program's cost to World Health Organization member countries is expected to increase during this decade.[^1]

+The strategy for increasing investment from country governments and donors is essential to achieving Immunization Agenda 2030 and ensuring sustainable immunization programs.[^1]

 ### Maternally Acquired Antibodies